lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 # Certificate Discovery Access Method Certificates

 This document specifies the new certDiscovery access method for X.509 Subject Information Access (SIA) extension defined in {{!RFC5280}}.
-The certDiscovery access method has 3 components.
-The uniformResourceIdentifier which is an IA5String that has the URL reference to the Secondary Certificate.
-The signatureAlgorithm which indicates the signature algorithm used in the Secondary Certificate.
-Finally, the publicKeyAlgorithm which indicates the public key algorithm used in the Secondary Certificate.

-When the validation of the Primary Certificate fails, the software that understands the SIA extension and the certDiscovery access method uses the information to determine whether or not to fetch the Secondary Certificate.
-The software will look at the signatureAlgorithm and publicKeyAlgorithm to determine whether the Secondary Certificate has the signature algorithm and certificate public key algorithm it can process.
-If the software understands the signature algorithm and certificate public key algorithm, the software fetches the certificate from the URI specified in the relatedCertificateLocation and attempts another validation.
-Otherwise, the validation simply fails.

 The syntax of subject information access extension syntax is repeated here for convenience: